 Wilson Art Gallery

 The Wilson Art Gallery is housed on the first floor of the library.
-Throughout the year, it sponsors exhibitions by local, regional and national artists.
+Throughout the year, it sponsors exhibitions by local and regional artists.
 Its hours are the same as the library’s.

 Located in the Le Moyne Plaza adjacent to campus, the bookstore is operated by Barnes & Noble College Booksellers and is open year-round.
 The campus store offers a wide selection of College-imprinted merchandise, school supplies, novelties, personal items, miscellaneous items and books of general interest.
 The staff will accept orders for any book not in stock.